peterjc/thapbi-pict/docs/fungal_mock/presence_absence.rst

     to the reverse primer for this amplicon, was detected at substantially lower than expected frequencies (Figure 7; Figures S5, S6).

+So, using THAPBI PICT on these amplicon datasets with a minimum abundance threshold of 10 gives broad agreement with the original analysis.